Restoration Recovery outpatient addiction treatment logo

 Restoration Recovery accepts most major insurance plans for Vivitrol treatment, including TennCare, Medicaid, and a wide range of commercial insurance plans.
 Our patient services team can verify your coverage before your first visit and explain any out-of-pocket costs so there are no surprises.
 If you have questions about insurance or payment options, visit our insurance page or call us directly.

-Vivitrol injections are available at all four of our outpatient clinic locations:
+Vivitrol injections are administered at two of our four outpatient clinic locations today:

 • Chattanooga, Tennessee